Sylvinho: Albania

 On 2 January 2023, the Albanian Football Association announced that it had reached an agreement with Sylvinho to be the new head coach of the Albania national team and that Pablo Zabaleta and Doriva would join him as assistant coaches.
 Seven days later, he was officially appointed as the head coach and signed an 18-month contract, where the goal of the contract was to qualify for UEFA Euro 2024.
 Sylvinho moved into a hotel in the Albanian capital Tirana, leaving his family in Porto, Portugal; he communicated with his team mostly in Italian.

 Sylvinho and his assistant made an initial 70-man list for their team.
-Wishing to play a 4–3–3 formation, he needed a right-footed left-winger, and found in the database Jasir Asani, a 27-year-old uncapped Macedonia-born player for Gwangju FC in South Korea; Asani went on to score three goals and assist two more in European qualification.
+Wishing to play a 4–3–3 formation, he needed a left-footed right-winger, and found in the database Jasir Asani, a 27-year-old uncapped Macedonia-born player for Gwangju FC in South Korea; Asani went on to score three goals and assist two more in European qualification.
 Sylvinho's team became known for attacking and for scoring long-distance goals.

 Sylvinho's debut on 27 March 2023 was a 1–0 loss away to Poland in a qualifier, but he subsequently guided the team to the finals with a 1–1 draw away to Moldova on 17 November.
 With four wins, three draws and only the opening loss, Albania won the group ahead of the Czech Republic on head-to-head.

 On 30 November 2023, Sylvinho was given the Golden Decoration of the Eagle by Prime Minister of Albania, Edi Rama.
 On 18 December 2023, Sylvinho obtained Albanian citizenship.

+In 26 March, following a 2-1 defeat to Poland, which ended the team's World Cup 2026 run, Sylvinho is expected to leave the team's management in July, which is when his contract extension for the World Cup expires.

 Style of play

-A quick, reliable, and technically gifted attacking left back, Sylvinho was known in particular for his overlapping runs, as well as his crossing ability with his left foot; he also possessed good tactical awareness, defensive attributes, and concentration, which also enabled him to play as a midfielder, as a wing-back, or even as a winger occasionally.
+A quick, reliable, and technically gifted attacking left back, Sylvinho was known in particular for his overlapping runs, as well as his crossing ability with his left foot; he also possessed good tactical awareness, defensive attributes, and concentration, which also enabled him to play as a midfielder, as a wing-back, or occasionally as a winger.